krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

   - The flow log data is stored using CloudWatch logs or Amazon S3.
   - can be created at different levels: The VPC level, subnet level, or the network interface level.

+The VPC router connects different AZs together and connects the VPC to the Internet Gateway

+Internet Gateways (IGW) must be created and then attached to a VPC, be added to a route table, and then associated with the relevant subnet(s)
+IGW is horizontally scaled, redundant and HA and performs NAT between private and public IPv4 addresses

+Public subnet:
+- Auto-assign public IPv4 address” set to 'Yes'.
+- If your subnet is associated with a route to the Internet

+To enable access to or from the Internet for instances in a VPC subnet, you must do the following:
+- Attach an Internet Gateway to your VPC
+- Ensure that your subnetʼs route table points to the Internet Gateway
+- Ensure that instances in your subnet have a globally unique IP address
+- Ensure that your network access control and security group rules allow the relevant traffic to flow to and from your instance

 ### Architecture Patterns

 #### An Amazon S3 bucket must only allow access from EC2 instances in a private subnet using private IPs.